jfodera/Weather-Music/lab5/README.md

       Note: php in page because of how form submission works

-      Specified on page 122
+      get logged out automatically when browser is closed Specified on page 122

    Added MFA so users can only acsess by adding email